AkasakaIsami/load-testing/train-ticket/python/README.md

 # train-ticket-auto-query
 Train Ticket Auto Query Python Scripts

-To run the scripts, run the code below in shell:
+Including all the operations in Train Ticket except admin querying route which is to be done using K6.To run the scripts, run the code below in shell:

 ```shell
 sh run.sh
 ```

+FYI, I found some bugs to be fixed when completing the scripts in `admin_operations.py`.
+For the backend bugs, I already fixed them in my branch and will launch the pull request someday.
+For the frontend bugs, I recorded them in the file `admin_operations.py`.
+To find the record, search the "FIXME:" and you will find them.